webcodr/Collection/README.md

 Collections provides two classes: MutableMap and ArrayMap

-ArrayMap extends MutableMap with in an implementation of the SPL interface ArrayAccess
+ArrayMap extends MutableMap with an implementation of the SPL interface ArrayAccess

 MutableMap implements the SPL interfaces IteratorAggregate and Countable.